central idea | A central idea is a conceptual understanding, written as a statement, that invites inquiry and reflects the transdisciplinary theme. |

 5. EVALUATION: How will I know I did my job well?

-There are many ways to present your findings including:
+There are many ways to present the findings, including: